Netcracker/KubeMarine/documentation/Maintenance.md

 This procedure is aimed to reconfigure the cluster.

 It is supposed to reconfigure the cluster as a generalized concept described by the inventory file.
-Though, currently the procedure supports to reconfigure only Kubeadm-managed settings.
+Though, currently the procedure supports to reconfigure only Kubeadm-managed settings, and `services.sysctl`.
 If you are looking for how to reconfigure other settings, consider the following:

 - Probably some other [maintenance procedure](#provided-procedures) can do the task.